 Of course, recognizing the need to change and undertaking the steps to do so are two entirely different things.

-Being creatures of habit, we tend to approach change with a certain standoffish procrastination.
+Being creatures of habit, we tend to approach change with certain standoffish procrastination.
 Slaves to the Pain/Pleasure Principle we view change is an oft evil best avoided due to its inherent stressors.

 The second alarm is by far more persistent than the first.
 Situations in your Life become noticeably less tenable.